samwycherley/samwycherley/README.md

 ## Resources
 I have a collection of notes on game theory, available [here](https://github.com/samwycherley/theory-notes).

-I also have some very brief notes on some continuous dynamic asset pricing technicalities, [here](https://github.com/samwycherley/finance-notes).
+I also have some brief notes on finance, [here](https://github.com/samwycherley/finance-notes).